 Management maintains and reviews, at least annually, its list of succession candidates.
-In 2014 management reported to the Compensation and Governance Committee and the Board of Directors on its overall succession planning recommendations, as well as the status of Keyera's leadership development programs and individual development programs.
-These recommendations included succession plans for the Chief Executive Officer, as well as other executive officers.
+Each year management reports to the Compensation and Governance Committee and the Board of Directors on its overall succession planning recommendations, as well as the status of Keyera's leadership development programs and individual development programs.

-In keeping with the succession planning process, in 2014 the Board approved the appointment of David G. Smith as President and Chief Executive Officer, replacing Jim Bertram who was appointed as Executive Chair, all of which was effective January 1, 2015.
+In keeping with the succession planning process, effective January 2, 2015, David Smith was appointed as President and Chief Executive Officer, replacing James Bertram who was appointed as Executive Chair.
 This orderly transition was the culmination of several years of successful succession planning.
-As well, in early 2014, the Board approved the promotion of Eileen Marikar to the position of Vice President, Controller.
+As well, in 2015, in connection with the restructuring of the Engineering and Corporate Responsibility group, the Board approved the hiring of Rick Koshman to the position of Vice President, Engineering.